bernardphh/500px-APIless/README.md

 ![Main menu](/MainMenu.JPG)

-The first 7 options are for data collection, for which you need to provide a 500px username.
+- The first 7 options are for data collection, for which you need to provide a 500px username.

 Results are saved on disk as CSV files.
 You will be offered to view the data in the web browser when the process finished.

-The next 5 options, from 8 to 12, are the automated processes, for which you need to enter a password for actions.
+- The next 5 options, from 8 to 12, are the automated processes, for which you need to enter a password for actions.

+- You can play slideshow of photos on various galleries, Popular, Fresh, Upcoming or Editor's choice.
+User's galleries or filtered public galleries can also be played by supplying the href.

-For sample output, please refer to [500px-APIless.docx](/500px-APIless.docx)
+For sample output, refer to [500px-APIless.docx](/500px-APIless.docx)